People

 Alison Fohner, Principal Investigator

-Dr. Fohner is an Assistant Professor in the Department of Epidemiology at UW and Associate Director for the Institute for Public Health Genetics.
+Dr. Fohner is an Assistant Professor in the Department of Epidemiology at UW and Interim Director for the Institute for Public Health Genetics.
 She is a member of the Cardiovascular Health Research Unit at UW and adjunct investigator at the Kaiser Permanente Northern California Division of Research.

 As an epidemiologist with multidisciplinary training in genomics, proteomics, bioethics, immunology, pharmaceutics, and data science, she is passionate about identifying mechanisms of individual variability in biomarkers and disease risk and translating those discoveries to improve therapies and population screening for all people, especially those from populations historically underrepresented in biomedical research.